FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/ruislip.md

 ### Niamh

 Niamh fights as a Champion.
 She has the [Fame traits][2] Willing and Lucky.
-She rolls 10 dice to hit.
+She rolls 10d6 to hit.

 |     ME      |   MO    |     MI      |  FS   |   R   |   T   |        Traits        |
 | :---------: | :-----: | :---------: | :---: | :---: | :---: | :------------------- |